djberg96/oracle-model-generator/README.md

 ## Renamed
 Originally called "oracle-model-generator" and put into the dust bin, I've decided to revive this library with the help of AI.
-Specifically, I've added SQLServer support, and plan to Postgres support.
+Specifically, I've added SQLServer support, and plan to add Postgres support.

 I also plan on lots of improvements, and some general refactoring.